shouxindehai/personal/data/RESULT.md

 # RESULT

+Description:

-Description: The following content shows the performance of Flappy Bird based on NEAT algorithm at different latitudes.
+The following content shows the performance of Flappy Bird based on NEAT algorithm at different latitudes and some comparation between ql and neat .

 Controllable parameters: speed, barrier clearance, refresh rate(FPS), number of birds per generation, number of generations

+With the help of my teammate Qin , we improved the difficulty of the game.
+For example, we increase the randomness of the gap position between the upper and lower pipes and appropriately reduce gap size.
+This is the process of training.